dbojan/free-iptv-balkan-plus/README.md

 You can also save shortcut, which is file that points to same address:
 [download shortcut m3u](https://raw.githubusercontent.com/dbojan/free-iptv-balkan-plus/main/other/bppp-shortcut.m3u) right click, select 'Save Link As'.
-On android click and hold, and select 'Download link' If this fails, use 'cx file explorer' to create 'bppp-st.txt' file in root folder, add https://cutt.ly/bppp to it, save, rename to 'bppp-st.m3u'.
+On android click and hold, and select 'Download link' If this fails, use [cx file explorer](https://play.google.com/store/apps/details?id=com.cxinventor.file.explorer) to create 'bppp-st.txt' file in root folder, add https://cutt.ly/bppp to it, save, rename to 'bppp-st.m3u'.
 And open shortcut file in media player, like mpv. see below in 'android' section for more detailed explanatin.